PrismarineJS/mineflayer/docs/api.md

 #### "blockUpdate" (oldBlock, newBlock)

-Fires when a block updates.
+(It is better to use this event from bot.world instead of bot directly) Fires when a block updates.
 Both `oldBlock` and `newBlock` provided for comparison.

 Note that `oldBlock` may be `null`.

 #### "blockUpdate:(x, y, z)" (oldBlock, newBlock)

-Fires for a specific point.
+(It is better to use this event from bot.world instead of bot directly) Fires for a specific point.
+Both `oldBlock` and `newBlock` provided for comparison.

+Note that `oldBlock` may be `null`.

+#### "blockPlaced" (oldBlock, newBlock)

+Fires when bot places block.
 Both `oldBlock` and `newBlock` provided for comparison.

 Note that `oldBlock` may be `null`.